 - Company culture and atmosphere

 - I think my company has a genuine interest in its employees…as long as you perform.
 Not that unique in that respect though, right?
-My company is a multi billion dollar company so of course there are some bad apples in the mix and office politicking to navigate.
-It happens in most companies so I have come to accept that.
 I have several years in the company so I had to learn to adapt.
 I have been a part of a handful of companies prior to my current company and I can honestly say that the existing company culture is by far the best I have experienced.
-My previous companies ranged from a Fortune 10 company to a mom-and-pop small business to a mid-sized corporate international business.
 My biggest fear and 3 reasons for not jumping ship for a much higher salary are 1) my future manager will not have my best interest 2) my team and coworkers will not be as motivated and driven and 3) the company culture will not be of one striving for the same goal aka passive aggressiveness or backstabbing and cutthroat.

 - My job offers lots of flexibility.
-I am not sure if it is because I have 10+ years of experience with several years of employment with the same company, so the company assumes I will deliver results.
-In either case I have 5 weeks of vacation, several days of personal time off, a couple weeks of “sick” days available, and standard holidays.
-I also tend to work from home once a week usually on Fridays, but ideally I would want to work from home twice a week.
+I am not sure if it is because I have 10+ years of experience with several years of employment with the same company.
+In either case I have 5 weeks of vacation, a couple weeks of “sick” days available, and standard holidays.
+I also tend to work from home once a week, but ideally I would want to work from home twice a week.
 As an introvert, I need time to re-energize and get some alone time and I am exhausted by faking it and presenting myself as more of an extrovert.
 I have had several people tell me that they do not believe I am an introvert.
 I really am an introvert.
-That is part of the reason why I try to stay anonymous.

 - Career advancement